Bellevue Art Schools

 Bachelor of Arts in Photomedia

 This degree program has a competitive admission process.
 Initially, students work on their portfolios while taking an introductory course.
 They must then submit a portfolio to gain admission to the next part of the process.
 Admitted students take two second-year courses and continue to work on their portfolios.
 At the end of the autumn quarter, there is another portfolio review, and then a limited number of students are accepted into the program.
 Students take art, art history and general education courses.
-They also complete a senior thesis course, produce a portfolio of work and participate in an exhibition of works by Bachelor of Fine Arts students.
+They also complete a senior thesis course, produce a portfolio of work and participate in an exhibition of works by students.

 Bachelor of Arts in 3D4M (3-Dimensional Forum)